re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 At first I wasn't sure to make of this; the `...` is definitely a little sus.
 Will TypeScript still validate that each element of `subcategories` conforms to the root `category` type?

-The answer is a resounding yes!
 Turns out, VSCode just uses ellipses as shorthand for "we've already seen this type."
 Here's what it looks like if we make a mistake in one of our subcategory definitions:

 ![CategoryInferredType](./CategoryAssignmentScreenshot.png)